Sriram-Soundar/Global-Energy-Dynamics-and-CO2-Emissions/README.md

 ## Features

-- **Integrated Datasets**: Merges multiple sources to examine CO2 emissions alongside energy consumption worldwide.
+- **Integrated Datasets**: This merges 8 public datasets found on GapMinder.com to examine CO2 emissions alongside energy consumption worldwide.
-- **Exploratory Data Analysis (EDA)**: Employs various statistical techniques to uncover underlying patterns and relationships within the data.
+- **Exploratory Data Analysis (EDA)**: Employed various statistical techniques to uncover underlying patterns and relationships within the data.
-  - **Correlation Analysis**: Utilizes correlation matrices to identify and visualize the relationships between different energy types and CO2 emissions.
+  - **Correlation Analysis**: Utilized correlation matrices to identify and visualize the relationships between different energy types and CO2 emissions.
-  - **Trend Analysis**: Examines changes over time using line graphs, highlighting regional and temporal trends in emissions.
+  - **Trend Analysis**: Examined changes over time using line graphs, highlighting regional and temporal trends in emissions.
-  - **Bivariate Analysis**: Investigates the relationships between individual variables and CO2 emissions through scatter plots and simple linear regressions, providing a preliminary understanding that guides further modeling.
+  - **Bivariate Analysis**: Investigated the relationships between individual variables and CO2 emissions through scatter plots and simple linear regressions, providing a preliminary understanding that guides further modeling.
 - **Statistical Modeling**: Leverages multiple linear regression to quantify the impact of energy consumption types on CO2 emissions, incorporating interactions to capture regional effects.

 ## How to Use